 *Optional Essay [40 min]

-Scoring format ranges from 1-36 with 1 being lowest and 36 being highest.
+Scoring format ranges from 1-36, with 1 being the lowest and 36 being the highest.

 Approved Calculator List: https://www.act.org/content/dam/act/unsecured/documents/ACT-calculator-policy.pdf